-We all have unique stories of how we grow and welcome our babies.
+We all have unique stories of how we welcome our babies.
 We continue to write our own stories as we do motherhood.

 I know I am not alone in sharing that there were many points during my pregnancies, loss and postpartum days when I was overwhelmed with the physical, emotional and social changes- expected and unexpected.
 Despite being a health care provider and having access to what I consider excellent care and support, I frequently wondered: